Friend-LGA/LGSideMenuController/README.md

 UIStatusBarAnimation rightViewStatusBarUpdateAnimation;
 ```

-And this properties has greater priority, then overridden `prefersStatusBarHidden, preferredStatusBarStyle, preferredStatusBarUpdateAnimation`.
+And these properties have greater priority then overridden `prefersStatusBarHidden, preferredStatusBarStyle, preferredStatusBarUpdateAnimation`.

 For example, you had sideMenuController with rootViewController, leftViewController and rightViewController.
 For rootViewController, you can override it's default methods or use sideMenuController's properties: